Types IN People, Not Types OF People

 PCM identifies distinct personality types, each with their own character strengths, preferred modes of communicating and interacting, unique motivational needs, and predictable self-sabotage behaviors.
 All six are in each of us.

 One of the unique features of PCM is that it shows how every one of us has all six of these types in us in a preferred order, much like the floors of a building.
-Our personality “condominium” can be arranged in any one of 720 different combinations (six factorial for the mathematicians).
+Our personality “condominium” can be arranged in any one of 720 different combinations (6! for the mathematicians).
 The PCM assessment generates a valid and reliable communication profile showing the order and relative strength of each floor.
 PCM training teaches people about their own structure, how to navigate their own personality for maximum effectiveness, and how to communicate with every other type.
-It’s the ultimate decoder ring!
+PCM is the ultimate decoder ring!

 What does this mean?